-GMC Envoy owners have reported 9 problems linked to radio/tape cd player (under the equipment category).
+GMC Envoy owners have reported 9 problems related to radio/tape cd player (under the equipment category).

 See all problems of the 2006 GMC Envoy.

-The vehicle having this issue was a 2004 GMC Envoy.
 I've had problem with the electrical system.
 When I try to play the cd player it says check disc sometimes the disc will not eject from the radio.
 The clock always reset itself to incorrect time and not all lights stay lit on dash.
 Reported this incident twice to dealer they replaced sensor twice and here it is 2008 warranty has expired and still having same problems.
-This issue happened on Thu., Mar.
-10, 2005.

 See all problems of the 2004 GMC Envoy.